astrolil0/IRC/README.md

 # IRC

 ## Description

-## Command	Description
+Using select(): Manages connection and data requests from multiple clients at the same time using the select() system call.

-Basic IRC Commands:
+## Basic Command	Description

 NICK: Allows users to set their nickname (nick).